-NPV Scheduler was used to determine the optimum pit limits.
+Whittle mining software was used to determine the optimum pit limits.
 This programme uses the input parameters of costs and revenues and applies these via an algorithm to create a series of "nested" pit shells, which are evaluated to find the shell with the highest NPV.